College Planning Resources

 Start your college search now with these resources and opportunities:

-Admission representatives from our Mennonite Colleges and Universities visited campus on Wednesday, October 20.
-They led chapel and were available to meet with students individually.
-Students were encouraged to stop by their tables throughout the day or during lunch to interact with the college representatives.
-To learn more about their schools, please check them out online or plan to visit them soon.
+Admission representatives from our Mennonite Colleges and Universities will visit campus each October.
+These schools include Bluffton College, Eastern Mennonite University, Hesston College, and Goshen College.
+They prepare a chapel presentation, and are available to meet with students individually.
+Students are encouraged to stop by their tables throughout the day or during lunch to interact with the college representatives.
+To learn more about their schools, please check them out online or schedule a visit!

-Representatives from colleges and local businesses visit our campus in the Fall and in the Spring during our lunch time to informally meet and talk with students about their college and career options.
+Representatives from colleges and local businesses visit our campus throughout the year to informally meet and talk with students about their college and career options.
 Daily announcements will inform students when schools and businesses are visiting, and the schedule is posted outside the Guidance Office on the Kiosk.
 The Guidance Office encourages you to use these opportunities as part of your college and career search.

 Gap Year Fairs